-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 *Scotts Valley: Fireworks!

-Tuesday, July 4.
-Celebrate the fouth of July with a parade, flyover, fireworks, outrageous BBQ, two live bands, games, petting zoo & much more!
+Wednesday, July 4.
+Celebrate the Fourth of July with a parade, flyover, fireworks, outrageous BBQ, two live bands, games, petting zoo & much more!
 The fireworks show in Scotts Valley is the only sanctioned fireworks show in Santa Cruz County.
 Get More Info

 *Sebastopol: Fireworks!